Open secret

-An open secret is a concept or idea that is "officially" (de jure) secret or restricted in knowledge, but in practice (de facto) is widely known; or it refers to something that is widely known to be true but which none of the people most intimately concerned are willing to categorically acknowledge in public.

-Popular examples

-Government and military
+An open secret is information that was originally intended to be confidential but has at some point been disclosed and is known to many people.
+Open secrets are secrets in the sense that they are excluded from formal or official discourse, but they are open in the sense that they are familiar and referred to in idioms and language games, though these often require explanation for outsiders.

+United States government

+Area 51

-One famous "open secret" is that of Area 51, a United States military base containing an aircraft testing facility.
+One famous open secret is that of Area 51, a United States military base containing an aircraft testing facility.
 The U.S. government did not explicitly affirm the existence of any military facility near Groom Lake, Lincoln County, Nevada, until 2013, when the CIA released documents revealing that the site was established to test spy planes.
 While the general location of the base is now officially acknowledged, the base does not appear on government maps or in declassified satellite photography.
 Yet despite this, the base was demonstrably and widely acknowledged to exist for many years before the CIA officially confirmed its existence.
 The immense secrecy has made it the frequent subject of conspiracy theories and a central component to UFO folklore.

-Likewise, Delta Force can be considered an open secret, since its existence has been denied in the past by the United States government.
+NSA

 The National Security Agency was formally established by President Truman in a memorandum of 24 October 1952, that revised National Security Council Intelligence Directive (NSCID) 9.
 Since President Truman's memo was a classified document, the existence of the NSA was not known to the public at that time.
-Due to its ultra-secrecy the U.S. intelligence community referred to the NSA as "No Such Agency".
+Due to its ultra-secrecy, the U.S. intelligence community referred to the NSA as "No Such Agency".
+The existence of the NSA would later be officially revealed to the public in 1975 in the Church Committee investigation.

-Following World War II the United States government provided immunity for members of the covert Japanese human experimentation program, Unit 731, in exchange for the data that was researched during the Japanese occupation of Manchuria.
-The Soviets likely provided leniency towards Unit 731 members in the Khabarovsk war crimes trials due to the sentencing of members for seven years before they were repatriated to Japan.
+United Kingdom government

+MI6

+The existence of the British Secret Intelligence Service (MI6) was widely known for several decades before the government's official acknowledgement of the organisation in 1994.